 Tesla Model X running costs

-The Tesla Model S is an expensive car – that’s the long and short of it.
-Prices for the entry-level 75D start at around £80,000, but it then jump to nearly £100,000 for the 100D and well over £130,000 for the range-topping P100D.
+The Tesla Model X is an expensive car – that’s the long and short of it.
+Prices start at just over £83,000, rising to nearly £98,000 for the range-topping Performance.
 Even by Range Rover standards, that’s pricey for a retail buyer.
-Monthly prices aren’t cheap, either, with typical PCP deals ranging from around £900 per month for the 75D, even after a deposit of £10,000 or more.
-Plus, Tesla seldom offers interest-free finance.
+Monthly prices aren’t cheap, either, and Tesla seldom offers interest-free finance.

 Business users, however, might find the Tesla a more affordable proposition.
-For the lucky few whose company-car allowance will stretch to the Tesla’s lofty P11D price, it’s well worth considering the Model X 75D against alternatives like the Range Rover Sport TDV6 and Audi Q7 e-tron – if only for the huge saving you’ll make on company-car tax.
+For the lucky few whose company-car allowance will stretch to the Tesla’s lofty Performance price, it’s well worth considering, if only for the huge saving you’ll make on company-car tax.

-Of course, the Tesla gets free access to the London Congestion Charging zone, and you’ll pay far less to fuel it than a diesel car.
-It should cost around £10 to charge the Tesla at home, depending on your tariff, while public pay-per-charge rapid chargers are likely to cost around £18.
-You even have to pay to use the Tesla Superchargers, at a cost of 20p per kWh, after you’ve used up an annual free allowance of 400kWh (around four or five full charges).
+Of course, the Tesla gets free access to the London Congestion Charging zone until 2025 and you’ll pay far less to fuel it than a petrol or diesel car.
+It should cost around £12.50 to charge the Tesla at home, depending on your tariff, while public pay-per-charge rapid chargers are likely to cost around £18.
+Tesla Superchargers cost of 20p per kWh, after you’ve used up an annual free allowance of 400kWh (around four full charges).

 Tesla Model X insurance group